OverTheWireOrg/OverTheWire-website/wargames/manpage/index.md

 Manpage's levels are called **manpage0, manpage1, ... etc.** and can be accessed on **manpage.labs.overthewire.org** through SSH.

+To login to the first level use:

+    Username: manpage0
+    Passowrd: manpage0

 Data for the levels can be found in **/manpage/**.